 I see what you are doing to my generation, and I have never despised anything or anyone as much as I do you.
 You suck the lives out of hundreds each day, and if you can’t take their lives you take their spouses and their children, their jobs and their homes, their dreams and their goals.
 You are a taker, perfectly disguised as a giver.
-You leave children without parents and worse, parents without children; parents who spent their entire lives trying to protect their babies from the likes of you.
+You leave children without parents and parents without children; parents who spent their entire lives trying to protect their babies from the likes of you.

 You cause millions to mourn the still living.
 You are a scavenger.
 You ravage families until there is nothing left but broken hearts, photographs of happier times and empty seats at the dinner table.
 I sometimes wonder how you can be in so many places at once?
 I wonder where you hoard everything you have stolen?
 Will you ever get tired?

-I will admit that you still find your way into my dreams sometimes, and I wake up afraid with my head resting on top of a tear soaked pillow and your fingerprints burnt into my skin.
+I will admit that you still find your way into my dreams sometimes, and I wake up afraid with my head resting on a tear soaked pillow – your fingerprints burnt into my skin.
 For a moment, I question my sanity.

 Today, I understand that my dreams are the only place you can find a way to reach me.
 It is the only time throughout my entire day where my subconscious is left unprotected.
 I hope you grow weary knowing I will not let you win.